Spencer Torkelson Player Props: Tigers vs. Brewers

 Spencer Torkelson At The Plate

-- In 21 games played this season, he has homered in two of them.
+- He has hit a long ball in two of 22 games played this year, and in 2.2% of his plate appearances.

-- In eight games this year, Torkelson has picked up an RBI, with more than one RBI once.
+- In nine games this year, Torkelson has picked up an RBI, with more than one RBI once.

-- He has scored at least one run seven times this season (33.3%), including one multi-run game.
+- In seven of 22 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.